Fatima Surayya Bajia: Career

 "During Zia ul Haq's time when the 'dupatta policy' was implemented and women were forced to behave a certain way, Bajia wrote about characters from Baghdad and Granada.
 This was brilliant because these places were supposedly Islamic societies and no one could say anything about them."

 He further added that when writing a play, Bajia would literally move with her belongings to the TV station and then become an authority by default.

 "Anyone who had a problem would go to Bajia, not to the chief of the organisation."

 Awards, honours and recognition

 Bajia won numerous awards, including the Pride of Performance Award in 1996 for her services to the performing arts in Pakistan.
 It is one of the highest civil awards conferred by the Pakistan Government.
 She was also awarded Japan's highest civil award in recognition of her works.
 She remained Advisor to the Chief Minister of Sindh province in Pakistan.
 In 1979 she was awarded Special Nigar Award for her contribution towards television and in 1985 she got another Nigar Award for best writer.
 Most recently she appeared in The Big Show on CNBC alongside another legendary writer Haseena Moin.
-In 2013, she was awarded Hilal-i-Imtiaz by President of Pakistan.
+In 2013, she was awarded Hilal-i-Imtiaz by the President of Pakistan.

 On 22 May 2012 Bajia's biography, titled Apki Bajia (Your Bajia) was released.
 The book had been written by Syeda Iffat Hasan Rizvi after six years of research.